Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): Jun 01 2001 Finished (first time): Jul 04 2001

-Dragons of Winter Night (Dragonlance: Chronicles, #2)
+Dragons of Winter Night (Dragonlance: Chronicles, #2)by Margaret Weis (2000)

-My review: I decided to read some of my childhood favorite fantasy books in their original language, in order to improve my English.
+I decided to read some of my childhood favorite fantasy books in their original language, in order to improve my English.
 I was stressed because I was writing my master thesis.
 I needed something not to complex to read.
 This was perfect at the time.
-The plot gets more interesting in the second volume. (★★★★)
+The plot gets more interesting in the second volume.

 Number of times I read it: 2